MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Toggle incoming audio

-The `getIncomingClientAudioState` API allows an app to toggle the incoming audio speaker setting for the meeting user from mute to unmute or vice-versa.
+The `toggleIncomingClientAudio` API allows an app to toggle the incoming audio speaker setting for the meeting user from mute to unmute or vice-versa.
 The API is available through the Teams client SDK.

 ### Query parameter